Necromancer1982/SmartSwitch/README.md

 **Safety**

 By operating the module at mains voltage, the active parts and pins should be covered against directly and indirectly touching.
-Therefore, I’ve designed a Bottom-Coverage for the module with FreeCAD and printed it with my Anet A6 3D-Printer.
+Therefore, I’ve designed a Bottom-Coverage ([Project at Thingiverse](https://www.thingiverse.com/thing:3085953)) for the module with FreeCAD and printed it with my Anet A6 3D-Printer.
 As positive side effect of the coverage, all SMT-Components on bottom side are protected against mechanical damages.

 ![SmartSwitch Modul](/images/Cover_of_SmartSwitch.jpg)